 There it is.
 You simply need to identify who you are, what your status is as a taxpayer, and who else is involved here (such as the people you will be claiming as dependents).

-You will also provide all your incomes from whatever sources.
+You will also provide all your income from whatever sources.
 Some, such as self-employment, will require you to complete another form.

 Then you will make adjustments to income for a few things, like an IRA contribution or student loan interest.
-This will get you to your adjusted gross income, or AGI.
+This will get you to your adjusted gross income (AGI).

 You will see if the sum of your potential itemized deductions — taxes, mortgage interest, etc. — is larger or smaller than your standard deduction.
-You will claim an exemption for yourself and each of your dependents.
-Taking these off of your AGI gets you to your taxable income, and you looked up the tax.
+Taking these off of your AGI gets you to your taxable income, then you look up the tax.

-You also checked to see whether you had any credits and deducted them from your tax liability.
+You also check to see whether you have any credits and deduct them from your tax liability.